yeshua453/website/docs/tutorials/python.md

 * Work with Reusable UI components;
 * Design UI layout using `Stack` control;
 * Work with lists: view, edit and delete items, filtering;
-* Deploy your app two ways: Pglet Service and Replit;
+* Deploy your app two ways: Flet Service and Replit;

 For further reading you can explore [controls](/docs/controls) and [examples repository](https://github.com/pglet/examples/tree/main/python).